Cardiovascular disease: Sleep

 A lack of good sleep, in amount or quality, is documented as increasing cardiovascular risk in both adults and teens.
 Recommendations suggest that infants typically need 12 or more hours of sleep per day, adolescents at least eight or nine hours, and adults seven or eight.
 About one-third of adult Americans get less than the recommended seven hours of sleep per night, and in a study of teenagers, just 2.2 percent of those studied got enough sleep, many of whom did not get good quality sleep.
 Studies have shown that short sleepers getting less than seven hours sleep per night have a 10 percent to 30 percent higher risk of cardiovascular disease.

 Sleep disorders such as sleep-disordered breathing and insomnia, are also associated with a higher cardiometabolic risk.

-An estimated 50 to 70 million Americans have insomnia, sleep apnea or other chronic sleep disorders.

 In addition, sleep research displays differences in race and class.
 Short sleep and poor sleep tend to be more frequently reported in ethnic minorities than in whites.
 African-Americans report experiencing short durations of sleep five times more often than whites, possibly as a result of social and environmental factors.
 Black children and children living in disadvantaged neighborhoods have much higher rates of sleep apnea.

 One study found that of adults who are 45 and older, subjects that fell asleep at different times each night and slept inconsistent numbers of hours each night were more likely to develop atherosclerosis.
 Poor sleep habits, such as too little sleep, too much sleep, or fragmented sleep, were associated with cardiovascular disease, obesity, and high blood pressure.
 Another study noted that participants whose sleep duration varied by more than two hours within the course of a week were 1.4 times more likely to have elevated levels of coronary artery calcium, a predictor of cardiovascular events.

 Socioeconomic disadvantage

 Cardiovascular disease has a greater impact on low- and middle-income countries compared to those with higher income.
 Although data on the social patterns of cardiovascular disease in low- and middle-income countries is limited, reports from high-income countries consistently demonstrate that low education, income, and socioeconomic status are associated with a greater risk of cardiovascular disease.
-Policies that have resulted in increased socio-economic inequalities have been associated with greater subsequent socio-economic differences in cardiovascular disease implying a cause and effect relationship.
+Policies that have resulted in increased socio-economic inequalities have been associated with greater subsequent socio-economic differences in cardiovascular disease.
 Psychosocial factors, environmental exposures, health behaviours, and health-care access and quality contribute to socio-economic differentials in cardiovascular disease.
 The Commission on Social Determinants of Health recommended that more equal distributions of power, wealth, education, housing, environmental factors, nutrition, and health care were needed to address inequalities in cardiovascular disease and non-communicable diseases.